History of Paris (1946–2000): The 1968 uprising

 In May 1968, Paris was the scene of a student uprising and general strike which briefly paralyzed the city, and had a profound impact on French society.
 The events began on May 3, 1968, with a sit-in-demonstration by students at the Nanterre campus of the University of Paris, demanding reforms in the university.
 In the afternoon The CRS riot police were summoned to clear the building.
 That evening, demonstrations began in the Latin quarter.
 The police cleared the street with tear gas and arrested six hundred demonstrators.
-The leaders, including a German-born Nanterre student, Daniel Cohn-Bendit, were quickly judged and sentenced to prison.
+The leaders, including a German Nanterre student, Daniel Cohn-Bendit, who had been born in Montauban in southern France to German-Jewish refugees, were quickly judged and sentenced to prison.
 At first the French Communist Party and the labor unions opposed the demonstrations; Georges Marchais, the lead of the Communist Party in France, called Cohn-Bendit "a German anarchist.'
 Student and non-student radical and anarchist groups organized a massive demonstration of twenty thousand persons on boulevard Saint-Michel, confronting the police.
 The demonstrators began to pull up cobblestones from the street and built barricades at rue Saint-Jacques, rue Le Goff, rue Claude-Bernard and rue gay-Lussac.
 Cars were overturned and added to the barricades, along with bicycles, benches, and anything else moveable, up to the first floor of the buildings along the street.
 By ten in the evening there were some sixty barricades in place.
 The CRS riot police waited until after two in the morning and then tried to clear the streets.
 The battle was fought with tear gas from the CRS and molotov cocktails from the demonstrators.
 By 5:30 am the streets were clear without fatalities, but 367 students had been injured and four students and ten policemen hospitalized in serious condition.
 President de Gaulle had gone to bed at ten in the evening and no one had awakened him; he learned of the events in the morning.

 The major labor unions and the socialist party decided to join forces with the student demonstrators.
 On May 13 nine hundred thousand students and workers marched against the government of President DeGaulle, led by the leader of the Socialist party, François Mitterrand, and the leader of the Communist Party, Waldeck Rochet, and the heads of the two largest unions, the CGT and CDFT.
 A demonstration of an estimated nine hundred thousand took place on May 13, The demonstration ended with a huge sit-in around the Eiffel Tower.
 The workers of the major enterprises in and around Paris, including Renault, Rhône-Poulenc, Snecma, went on strike, followed by the workers of the railroads, the metro, and the postal service.
 Demonstrators occupied the buildings of the university.
 President de Gaulle made a secret half-day visit to the commander of the French army in Germany, then returned to Paris.